Spring 2017 Undergraduate Courses

 This course provides an entrée into the theological foundations of Christian vocation through considering the transformation of human experience by means of the theological imagination.
 That God calls is an objective fact of revelation.
 How human beings perceive and appropriate this call is an entirely different matter.
 Thus, this course considers both the central images of Christian salvation history from creation to eschatology, as well as how these images were appropriated in the lived experience of Christianity.
 This course is designed to assist Notre Dame undergraduates who are preparing to work as "Mentors-in-Faith" within Notre Dame Vision.

-THEO 30048 - Know Your Catholic Faith: Mary in the Movies
+THEO 30056 - Know Your Catholic Faith: Theology of the Body

 This is the second of a two-semester introductory course in Biblical Hebrew; under normal circumstances, the student must complete the first in order to enroll in the second.
 In addition to the completion of Lambdin's elementary grammar, students are introduced to some (modified) Biblical texts.